rackerlabs/support-how-to/content/general/sjc2-data-center-relocation-customer-faq.md

 ### Overview

-Rackspace brought SJC2 data center, located in downtown San Jose, under the Rackspace banner with the acquisition of Datapipe in 2017.
-It is a nine MW facility comprising of 11 data halls covering 65,000 square feet of raised-floor space.
+Rackspace brought the SJC2 data center, located in downtown San Jose, under the Rackspace banner with the acquisition of Datapipe in 2017.
+It is a 9 MW facility comprised of 11 data halls covering 65,000 square feet of raised-floor space.
 The lease for SJC2 expires in 2022, and the landlord has advised that they will not be renewing the lease because they are planning to sell the building.

-Rackspace is negotiating the lease on a new facility, SJC3 and is designing the underlying infrastructure to enable us to migrate to that space.
+Rackspace is negotiating the lease on a new facility, SJC3, and is designing the underlying infrastructure to enable us to migrate to that space.
 We plan to have the first 1.2 MW data hall available in April 2021.